img

 What Is Data Extraction?

 In healthcare, your patients may see a wide range of providers and specialists, hopping from insurer to insurer.
 Their data can include lab results, previous and ongoing diagnoses, clinic results, notes from specialists, and more.
-In these extremely common cases, it can be difficult to consolidate this data and provide your patients with care that encapsulates them holistically.
+In these extremely common cases, it can be difficult to perform data collection and consolidation to provide your patients with care that encapsulates them holistically.

 This is where data extraction comes in.
 Data extraction refers to the process of collecting or retrieving varying types of data from a range of sources.
 Oftentimes, this data is disorganized or unstructured, making it difficult to extrapolate using the raw data alone.